 Each one of us in the law is called to a noble vocation.
 The quest for justice according to law is a noble quest.
 Building the rule of law and respect for fundamental human rights is a worthy calling.
 It is one which contributes, day by day, to a better world.
-Jurists are fortunate to serve in such a profession.
-They are, or should be, aware of its many failings and needs of reform of the law.
-They must be alert to the legal needs of the disadvantaged and the poor.
-At a personal level, in their own community and within the international community, they must be ready to offer their skilled services in a way that improves society and betters the world we all live in.
+Jurists are fortunate to serve in such a They are, or should be, aware of its many failings ar reform of the law.
+They must be alert to the legal no disadvantaged and the poor.
+At a personal level, in community and within the international community, th ready to offer their skilled services in a way tha society and betters the world we all live in.

-We in India and Australia, and in many countries far away, share many links between our judiciary and legal professions.
-It was in the hope of strengthening those links, and thereby also contributing to a better world, that I accepted this invitation to visit Mt Abu.
-These few words being concluded, I am sure that in the remaining time I will learn infinitely more from you than you have from me.
-But India is a generous land, as I have discovered many times.
-It reaches deep into its ancient traditions to welcome the visitor and to offer gently its lessons, its wisdom and its experience.
-Far away, in Canberra, I will often think of this encounter with you.
-I am sure that it will enrich my judgments and deepen my understanding of humanity and the law.
-We share our minds together, searching for common wisdom.
-That too is a contribution to establishing a better world.
+We in India and Australia, and in many countries share many links between our judiciary and legal prof was in the hope of strengthening those links, and the contributing to a better world, that I accepted this in visit Mt Abu.
+These few words being concluded, I an in the remaining time I will learn infinitely more from you have from me.
+But India is a generous land, discovered many times.
+It reaches deep into traditions to welcome the visitor and to offer gently its wisdom and its experience.
+Far away, in Cand often think of this encounter with you.
+I am sure enrich my judgments and deepen my understanding d and the law.
+We share our minds together, see common wisdom.
+That too is a contribution to est better world.